TheMiloAnderson/data-structures-and-algorithms/401/linked_list/README.md

 The append() method adds a new node at the end of the linked list; insert_before() and insert_after() insert nodes before or after the given value.
 All of these methods have a Big O efficiency of Time: O(N); Space: O(1).

+The find_from_end method accepts an integer, and returns the value of the node is that is k nodes from the end of the list.
+Time and space efficiency are both O(N)

 ## Solution
 ![linked list whiteboard](assets/linked_list.jpg)